 Maca’s sexual health benefits are not limited to its role in encouraging healthy erectile response.
 Research even suggests that maca root may help improve sperm quality.
 Peru’s Universidad Peruana Cayetano Heredia conducted an experiment in which nine men aged 24-44 who were given a maca extract for four months showed improvements in sperm quality and semen volume.

 Whether you’re out of shape or aging and experiencing the symptoms of andropause, it’s never too late to turn the ship around and put the bounce back in your step.
 Take inventory of your life.
 If your diet is out of whack, clean it up.
 If it’s been a while since you’ve cleansed your body, do it now.
 If you don’t exercise, start exercising.
-Movement and motion is a surefire way to increase tanked energy levels.
-If you or your mate is unhappy with your sexual performance, then now is the time to fix it.
-Natural herbs and botanicals like maca root, avena sativa, tribulus terrestris, and tongkat ali have helped give many men the reinvigoration they’re searching for.
+Movement and motion is a surefire way to boost energy levels that have tanked.
+If you or your mate is unhappy with your sexual performance, now is the time to fix it.
+Natural herbs and botanicals like maca root have helped give many men the reinvigoration they’re searching for.
+Maca root is one of the ingredients I used to create Ginseng Fuzion™, my formula for energy and stamina.
+If your energy levels could use a boost, try Ginseng Fuzion.
+It's an amazing product and we’ve received a lot of positive feedback.

 - McKay D. Nutrients and botanicals for erectile dysfunction: examining the evidence.
 Altern Med Rev. 2004 Mar;9(1):4-16.